ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 ### Adding a Private Service Connection

-First up, we're going to create a PSC.
+First up, we're going to create a Private Service Connection.

 #### Option 1: Using Google Cloud console